Clockknight/Clockknight.github.io/homebrew/Monk_Paths.md

 P: All of these effects are usable in all paths.

-P: Declared Attacks when unarmed or with Pugilist weapons receive full bonuses.
+P: Declared Attacks when unarmed or with Pugilist weapons receive bonuses from your Strength and your Dexterity.

-0+: _Instantaneous_ Add dice result to any Accuracy roll.
+0+: _Reactive_ Add dice result to any Accuracy roll.

-4+: _Instantaneous_ Add any one of your Ability Bonuses to any Damage roll.
+4+: _Reactive_ Add any one of your Ability Bonuses to any Damage roll.

 9+: _Quick_ Stun melee target.